victor-bern/go_ecommerce/README.md

 # go_ecommerce

-Is a API project to study repository pattern and table relationship in e-commerce using postgres as database
+It's an API project to study repository pattern and table relationship in e-commerce using postgres as database

 ## Usage